 In contrast to chronic open angle glaucoma, Angle-closure glaucoma is due to a complete blockage either acutely, over a period of hours-to-days, of chronically, over years.
 A sudden, complete closure of the drainage apparatus of the eye causes an acute increase in intraocular pressure and results in symptoms of blurred vision, severe eye pain, headache, rainbows and halos around lights, nausea and vomiting.

 An ophthalmologist must evaluate each patient to determine the status of the angle and the function of the drainage system of the eye.
+They will then suggest a specific form of treatment.

 The progression of glaucoma can be monitored through serial measurements of intraocular pressure, as well as through monitoring visual fields and with specialized measurements of the optic nerve head.